When Apple launched its Passbook application in 2012, most observers thought, “oh, nice way to store my boarding pass.” Not Jack Philbin.

 “A lot of these retailers have been myopically focused on getting app adoption,” he says.
 “The reality is people will not download every quick serve restaurant chain app or retail apparel app.
 So we’re seeing a little bit of app fatigue in different categories.”

 Apple Wallet — along with the recently updated Android Pay — gives retailers a platform through which they can reach customers directly.
-Vibes’ own solution, a cloud-based personalized mobile marketing engagement platform called Catapult, lets brands generate barcode-based coupons that “live” inside the wallet and serve as another point of engagement.
+Vibes’ own offering, a cloud-based personalized mobile marketing solution, entitled Vibes Mobile Engage Platform, lets brands generate barcode-based coupons that “live” inside the wallet and serve as another point of engagement.
 Users can redeem these offers inside participating stores.

 Of course, all this is also possible with a paper coupon cut out of a newspaper.
 What makes wallet different is the ease with which users can retrieve the coupon and the extent to which it is personalized for their use.